cleavr/cleaverdocs/content/guides/statamic-cms.md

 Add your project to GitHub / Bitbucket / GitLab.

-## Add a site and deployment worfklow
+## Add a site and deployment workflow

 On one of your provisioned servers, add a new site and select **Laravel** as the App type and expand additional options to include a database.